DOMU Brands Limited

 DOMU BRANDS GLOBAL SUPPLY CHAIN

-Due to business development coupled with the impact of the Global Pandemic DOMU brands has looked for partners in new territories around the world.
+Due to global uncertainty and the continued impact of the Pandemic.
+DOMU brands has continued looking for partners in new territories around the world.

 OUR CONTINUED COMMITMENT

-All newly onboarded 2021 factories supplying own label products must acknowledge the modern slavery statement and hold a third-party Social Compliance audit or agree to work towards an audit within an agreed timeframe and at Domu’s discretion.
+All newly onboarded 2023 Vendors supplying own label products must acknowledge the modern slavery statement and hold a third-party Social Compliance audit or agree to work towards an audit within an agreed timeframe and at DOMU Brands discretion.

 We will commit to review and exit existing factories who have not reached or show progress in these areas following further interaction with our overseas partners, and review of a supplier scorecard database.